Abhinav-26/MLOps-Internship/README.md

 1. To See the Project by 1st Approach <a href="https://github.com/Abhinav-26/DevOps-Integration/tree/master/DevOps%20Project-2">Click Here</a>.
 2. To see the Project by 2nd Approach <a href="https://github.com/Abhinav-26/DevOps-Integration/tree/master/DevOps%20Project-3">Click Here</a>.<br>

+<b>Minor Project-3</b><br>
+In this Project I have Created an Automated WorkFlow integrating Machine Learning with DevOps tools like, Docker and Jenkins.
+It will train my model untill the desired accuracy is not achieved in Docker Container having the environment of DeepLearning configured.
+To see deatils of the Project and demonstration of the project <a href="https://github.com/Abhinav-26/Accuracy-Achiever">Click Here</a>.